 September Recap: Fort McMurray Fringe Fest, Words & Birds, and More

-Wow, where the hell did September go?
+Wow, where the heck did September go?
 I honestly feel like I blinked and it was gone, which I’ve probably been saying every month for the last few years. … I hear it only gets worse.

 Anyways, it’s crazy to think how much time has passed since I had the pleasure of joining Theatre; Just Because for their Fort McMurray Fringe Fest on September 6th as a market vendor!